Overview

 Event

-- FOLKSYNC: dynamic duo fusing Indian folk dance with modern Bollywood moves
+- FOLKSYNC: Dynamic duo fusing Indian folk dance with modern Bollywood moves

 - SAPALI KEURGUI: Senegalese traditional music group, who carry on the traditions of the griots and share their culture through music, dance and song